 To delete a force, simply select it and press the DEL or BACKSPACE key.

-There are several types of forces available, each having their own unique affect on the tree shape.
+There are several types of forces available, each having their own unique effect on the tree shape.
 Any force can have its type changed by selecting a different type on the force's properties.
 The available types are:

 Branch spines grow in the direction that the arrow points.